-- 13.43 The council will normally permit coaches and taxis to take advantage of bus priority measures in the borough unless there are circumstances in which bus priority would be adversely disadvantaged.
-In addition the council will seek developments to accommodate the necessary coach and taxi parking off-street, where appropriate. - 13.44 The council will press for improved accessibility of taxis and coaches for wheelchair users. - 13.45 Development in connection with the use of the River Thames and Grand Union canal for the operation of public transport services will be welcomed, particularly between central London, Chelsea Harbour, South Fulham and Hammersmith.
+- 18.38 The council will normally permit coaches and taxis to take advantage of bus priority measures in the borough unless there are circumstances in which bus priority would be adversely disadvantaged.
+In addition the council will seek developments to accommodate the necessary coach and taxi parking off-street, where appropriate. - 18.39 The council will press for improved accessibility of taxis and coaches for wheelchair users. - 18.40 Development in connection with the use of the River Thames for the operation of public transport services will be welcomed, particularly between central London, Chelsea Harbour, South Fulham and Hammersmith.

-Access for all
+Key principle - TR15 Access for all